theuserge/TheUserge.github.io/deployment.md

 * Type and send any Message on your channel.

-* Now, Forword your Message to @ShowJsonBot.
+* Now, Forward your Message to @ShowJsonBot.

 * Bot will send you json formated data of your message.